truefalsr/truefalsr/README.md

 True Or False?

 Evaluate simple PHP cases.
-Check how fast are you
+Check how fast are you!